How to pronounce evolution

 5. Speciation: Eventually, the accumulation of changes may lead to the formation of new species, as populations become isolated and diverge.

-See also How to spell scissors
+See also How to write to the king

 This continuous process of genetic variation, natural selection, and reproduction ultimately results in the immense diversity of life that we observe on Earth today.